Željko Šakić

-Playing history
+Professional career

 Šakić started playing basketball in the Cibona youth systems but never got an opportunity to play for the senior squad.
 After he almost quit basketball, in 2007 he got an offer from another club from Zagreb, Dubrava where he spent the next 3 seasons.
 After that he spent 3 seasons in the Bosnian League and then moved to Sutor Montegranaro of the Italian League.
 He spent the 2014–15 season in Manresa of the Spanish League earning the 4th week Player of the Week award.

 In August 2015 he moved to the Bulgarian champion Lukoil Academic.

 On June 29, 2016, Šakić signed with Cibona.
-After a season spent playing in the Romanian League for U BT Cluj-Napoca, in September 2018 he moved to the Polish side Stelmet Zielona Góra.
+After a season spent playing in the Romanian League for U-BT Cluj-Napoca, in September 2018 he moved to the Polish side Stelmet Zielona Góra.

+On 10 July 2019, Šakić signed a one-year deal with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL).

 On June 25, 2020, he has signed with Avtodor of the VTB United League.

 In March, 2022, Šakić signed with UNICS for the rest of the season.

+On 24 July 2022, Šakić returned to Lietkabelis Panevėžys for a second stint, signing a two-year (1+1) deal.
+On 1 July 2023, he parted ways with the club.

+On July 11, 2023, he signed with Tofaş of Basketbol Süper Ligi (BSL).

+In September 2024, Šakić signed with Élan Chalon of the French League.